rust-lang/book/nostarch/chapter01.md

 Git files won’t be generated if you run `cargo new` within an existing Git repository; you can override this behavior by using `cargo new --vcs=git`.

-> NoteGit is a common version control system.
+> Note: Git is a common version control system.
 You can change `cargo new` to use a different version control system or no version control system by using the `--vcs` flag.
 Run `cargo new --help` to see the available options.

 Open *Cargo.toml* in your text editor of choice.
 It should look similar to the code in Listing 1-2.